Love, Simon: Release

-Love, Simon premiered at the Mardi Gras Film Festival on February 27, 2018, and also screened at the Glasgow Film Festival and the Melbourne Queer Film Festival.
-The film was released by 20th Century Fox in the United States and Canada on March 16, 2018, and was scheduled to be released in other countries on various dates throughout 2018.
+Love, Simon premiered at the Mardi Gras Film Festival on February 27, 2018, and also screened at the San Diego International Film Festival on February 28, 2018; the Glasgow Film Festival on March 2, 2018; and the Miami International Film Festival on March 10, 2018, ahead of its domestic release.
+The film was released by 20th Century Fox in the United States and Canada on March 16, 2018, and in other countries on various dates throughout 2018.

-Following the film's release, several celebrities – including Jennifer Garner, Kristen Bell, Neil Patrick Harris, Joey Graceffa, Matt Bomer, Robbie Rogers, Benj Pasek, Tyler Oakley, Martin Gero, Andrew Rannells, and Jesse Tyler Ferguson – bought out theaters and offered free screenings of the film because they believed it conveyed an important message.
-Love, Simon is notable as the first film by a major Hollywood studio to focus on a gay teenage romance.
+Following the film's release, many celebrities – including Jennifer Garner, Kristen Bell, Neil Patrick Harris, Joey Graceffa, Matt Bomer, Robbie Rogers, Benj Pasek, Tyler Oakley, Martin Gero, Andrew Rannells, and Jesse Tyler Ferguson – bought out theaters and offered free screenings of the film, because they believed it conveyed an important message.

+Love, Simon is notable as the first film by a major film studio about a gay teenage romance.

+Home media

-The film became available to pre-order on home video on January 17, 2018, was released digitally on May 29, 2018, and was released on 4K Blu-Ray, Blu-ray and DVD on June 12, 2018.
+The film became available to pre-order on home video on January 17, 2018; was released on digital media on May 29, 2018; and was released on Ultra HD Blu-ray, Blu-ray, and DVD on June 12, 2018.